 In the late 1800s, creating fanciful chocolate molds of metal was at its height.
 Small bakers and chocolatiers produced intricate shapes, both flat and three-dimensional.
 The introduction of plastic molds revolutionized both the industrial and home markets.
 Now plastic molds, usually based on historical designs first done in metal, can be produced inexpensively.

-When purchasing chocolate molds, look for strong plastic with deep intricate designs.
-These will produce a much more elegant product than the shallow, less-detailed molds you’ll usually find in craft or kitchen stores.
+How to buy chocolate molds, look for strong plastic with deep intricate designs.
+These will produce a much more elegant product than the shallow molds you’ll usually find in craft or kitchen stores.
 The molds should never be washed in soap.
 Just use hot water.
 Soap scum can mar the taste of the chocolate if not thoroughly removed.
 If your chocolate is tempered properly, most of the chocolate can be flaked off with a soft cloth.

 After the finished chocolate is removed from the mold, it leaves a light film of cocoa butter which makes the next chocolate made in the mold gleam even more.

 You'll need to have mastered tempering chocolate before you attempt to mold with it.
 Put out your molds, utensils (ladle, spoons, pastry scraper or pallet knife, piping bag) and parchment paper or silpat mat before you temper your chocolate so you can start molding right away.

 Try to buy at least two of each kind of mold as this allows you to work on one mold while the other is hardening.
 When molding, you want to work as quickly as possible and remember to stir your tempered chocolate a lot during the process as it will tend to loose its temper and start to solidify if left alone.
 Remember that chocolate hates to be ignored.